vvayne676/MY_NOTES/李沐DL/034线性回归from_scratch.md

         self.w = torch.normal(0, sigma, (num_inputs, 1), requires_grad=True)
         self.b = torch.zeros(1, requires_grad=True)
 ```
 Next we must define our model, relating its input and parameters to its output.
-Using the same notation as (3.1.4) for our linear model we simply take the matrix–vector product of the input features  and the model weights , and add the offset  to each example.
-The product  is a vector and  is a scalar.
+Using the same notation as (3.1.4) for our linear model we simply take the matrix–vector product of the input features X and the model weights w, and add the offset b to each example.
+The product Xw is a vector and b is a scalar.
 Because of the broadcasting mechanism (see Section 2.1.4), when we add a vector and a scalar, the scalar is added to each component of the vector.
 The resulting forward method is registered in the LinearRegressionScratch class via add_to_class (introduced in Section 3.2.1).
 ```python
 @d2l.add_to_class(LinearRegressionScratch)  #@save
 def forward(self, X):